 Tennessee Fire Apple Cider Jello Shots are exactly what every Fall event needs this year!
 A little Tennessee Fire and Apple Cider are a recipe made just for Fall!
 Celebrate the cooler temps with a bonfire, your favorite flannel shirt, and these delicious Tennessee Fire Apple Cider Jello Shots.
 They’re easy to make and even though they’re kept cool, the shots will warm you with two favorite flavors of Fall!

-This post is not associated with nor endorsed or sponsored by Jack Daniel Whiskey.
+This post is not associated with nor endorsed or sponsored by Jack Daniel’s Whiskey.
 Please indulge responsibly.
+21+ only.

 Now, I feel I must remind you that these are absolutely phenomenal; but you need to shoot them responsibly.
-They are strong but delicious.
+They are delicious but strong.
 From experience, I’ll just say that shots can be sneaky if you try too many back-to-back!

 These are super easy to make and create sixteen one-ounce shots per batch.
 Once they’re firm (after about two hours), add a little whip cream, an apple slice and a sprinkle of cinnamon to go from a plain college-like jello shot to a more sophisticated adult shot.

 - Unflavored Gelatin – You can buy the boxes with individual packs or a larger container that you’ll measure from.
 It all works the same!

 - Tennessee Fire — By far, this is the best cinnamon whiskey on the market (and honestly, I’m not partial just because I live where it’s made — and no, they didn’t pay me to say that either).